 |15||Fri||The Israelites travel on, camping at Etham.||Special sabbath (Ex 12:16, Mk 15:42).|

 Although he was Jerusalem’s king (Zech 9:9), he entered the occupied city on a donkey, not in the manner of a military conqueror.
 He defeated man’s greatest enemy by surrendering his life (Heb 2:14), knowing that he could trust his father even to raise him from the dead.
-The effect of his death was twofold: he propitiated God’s wrath toward sin, and he earned the right to rule the world and judge every soul that ever lived.
+The effect of his death was twofold: he propitiated God’s wrath toward sin, and he earned the right to rule the world and judge every soul that lived.
 Having descended to Hades (Eph 4:9, I Pet 3:19), he ascended to the position of ultimate authority, the right hand of God in heaven, there to abide until the day of his return.
-He sat for the first time on the throne of God.
+For the first time he sat on the throne.

 The Exodus of his people from a world of corruption is a major theme in Revelation.
 God’s wrath comes not simply because hostility to God is the inveterate condition of mankind, but because sin has run its course (Gen 15:16, Matt 23:32) and the gospel has drawn out the hostility (Matt 24:14, John 15:22f).
 The world’s iniquity is complete.
 God brings plagues upon the land as a warning to repent and avert his displeasure.
 The enemy persecutes his people all the more.
 At the last, God takes them temporarily out of the world, and on its remaining inhabitants pours out his wrath.
 But there will still be survivors.
 His wrath expended, he will return to Jerusalem with the saints to govern the world in righteousness.
 He will speak peace to the nations.

 ‘Elder’ is a term of leadership but not hierarchy, first used of the tribal representatives of Israel (Ex 3:16).
 Hierarchy was discouraged in the early Church.
-Papias, a disciple of John, called even the apostles elders, probably because the apostles referred to themselves as such (I Pet 5:1, II John 1).
-Their number suggests the twelve sons of Israel and twelve apostles, but the former were never described as elders, while the latter included John himself, who is here an onlooker, not therefore one of the twenty-four.
-The clue to their identity lies in their own words, ‘you purchased us for God from every people and nation.’
-They represent the redeemed, keeping their place in anticipation of the day of resurrection (Eph 2:6).
+Papias, a disciple of John, called even the apostles elders, as did the apostles themselves (I Pet 5:1, II John 1).
+Their number, twenty-four, suggests the twelve sons of Israel and twelve apostles, but the former were never described as elders, while the latter included John himself, who is here an onlooker, not therefore one of the twenty-four.
+Their identity is conveyed in their own words: ‘you purchased us for God from every people and nation.’
+They represent the redeemed, keeping their place before the throne in anticipation of the day of resurrection (Eph 2:6).
 The saints whose prayers fill their golden bowls are not seen because that day has not yet occurred.
-Even the apostles would not be raised until the resurrection (Phil 3:11).
+Even the apostles will not be raised until the resurrection (Phil 3:11).
 Their golden crowns (wreaths, not diadems) symbolise the prize given to those who have fought the good fight (II Tim 4:7f, Rev 2:10); their thrones symbolise their authority in the future ‘to reign on earth’; and their number, also symbolic, suggests that they represent the redeemed under the old covenant as well as the new.
 As actual persons, they are the saints who rose from the dead when Christ rose (Matt 27:52), the assembly of the first-born (Heb 12:23).

 The innumerable multitude of angels evokes the chariots and ‘thousands of thousands’ that David saw on the mountain of God (Ps 68:17); also the ‘thousand thousands and ten thousand times ten thousands’ that Daniel saw around his throne (Dan 7:10).
 Suddenly they are heard, if not seen.
 Like John, Daniel saw other thrones, then ‘one like a son of man’, who presented himself before the Almighty and was given ‘dominion and glory and a kingdom’.
-That moment is now approaching.
+The kingdom is now imminent.